I’m Steve Fudge, and I sell real estate. Welcome to my blog on housing, culture, and design in the city of Toronto, Ontario, Canada.

 These market segments – the framework for the original ‘loft lifestyle’ in Toronto – underscores how individual a property search can be today, and how the same space can afford not only different purposes but different meanings.
 Here is an informative past post on How To Search For Your Next Property Purchase while this post helps answer How Do I Know This Is The Right Home To Buy?

 *I adored my home sweet home at 200 Clinton – The Button Factory.
-I led the sales & marketing program for this charming brick and loft condominium of just 13 units back in 1993!
+I led the sales & marketing program for this charming factory loft condominium of just 13 units back in 1993!